-Fig. 2.28 Displaying model properties.
+Fig. 2.29 Displaying model properties.

 - Selected models the number of selected models, - Details this tab is informational only.
 You will find out what is the location of the file (Path) and what is the number of triangles that the model is built of (Faces), - Position this parameter changes the position of the model in PRINT BED.
-Values can be inserted manually for each plane (X, Y, Z), - Rotation this parameter changes the rotation along the selected axis.
+Values can be inserted manually for each - Rotation this parameter changes the rotation along the selected axis.
 The values can be entered manually for each axis (Pitch, Yaw, Roll) or after moving the mouse pointer over the selected plane (after switching to Rotation Axis), - Scale this parameter changes the size of the model.
 Sizes can be changed individually for each axis (X, Y, Z), - Dimensions this tab is informational only and shows the dimensions of the model, - Laser Power allows you to change e.g. energy scale and laser energy.
 Same parameters as in the Preset step.
-More information in the section 2.2.6 Laser power, - Laser movement and geometry allows you to use perimeters, infill, make gaps between them etc. Almost the same parameters as in the Preset step, only one is additional in the Models step (More information in the section 2.2.7 Laser movement and geometry), - ✓ Shell thickness this parameter defines the maximum shell wall thickness.
-Greater shell thickness results in more durable printouts at the cost of printing time.
+More information in the section 2.2.6 Laser power, - Laser movement and geometry allows you to use perimeters, infill, make gaps between them etc. The parameters are the same as in the Preset step (More information in the section 2.2.6 Laser movement and geometry). - Skeletons allows you to make walls with the thickness equal or lower to that of a single laser line.
+This function is enabled by default and may be disabled only in the Models step.
+The parameters are the same as in the Preset step.
+For more information look up chapter: 2.2.8 Skeletons.